-Amazon Web Services chief Jassy gets $35M in 2016 compensation
+Amazon Web Services chief Jassy earns $35M in 2016, besting Bezos

 The head of Amazon Web Services, which includes the company’s cloud business, received $35.4 million in stock and about $179,000 in salary and a 401(k) match in 2016, according to a regulatory filing from the Seattle-based company Wednesday.
 The shares rose in value to about $54 million as of Tuesday’s close.

-Jassy, promoted to lead the division a year ago, was the company’s top-paid employee among the six executives whose compensation has to be publicly disclosed, including CEO Jeff Bezos.
+Jassy, promoted to a new CEO role for the division a year ago, was the company’s top-paid employee among the six executives whose compensation has to be publicly disclosed, including CEO Jeff Bezos.

 Jassy is leading a push into artificial intelligence (AI) to boost Amazon’s cloud computing, which commands about 45 percent of the market for infrastructure as a service, where companies buy basic computing and storage power from the cloud.